Inklingo

 nounA2academic

-Use 'materia' specifically for a school or university course of study.
+Use 'materia' to refer to a specific school or university course or academic subject.

 A student sitting at a desk with an open book, surrounded by objects representing different academic subjects: a globe, a beaker, and a paint palette.